Argelbargel/vault-raft-snapshot-agent/README.md

 or user errors.
 This agent automates [vault's manual standard backup procedure](https://developer.hashicorp.com/vault/tutorials/standard-procedures/sop-backup#manual-backup-procedures) for a single vault cluster or clusters with disaster recovery.

 ## Restoring a Snapshot
-In case of failure just follow the [standard restore procedure](https://developer.hashicorp.com/vault/tutorials/standard-procedures/sop-restore#procedures) for your cluster's type using the last snapshot created by the agent from your backup storage.
+In case of failure just follow the [standard restore procedure](https://developer.hashicorp.com/vault/tutorials/standard-procedures/sop-restore#procedures) for your cluster type using the last snapshot created by the agent from your backup storage.

 ## Running